More likely than not, there’s a memory from your past that bothers you, or maybe puts you in a specific state of mind.

 Before flight, no one flew a plane.

-Before the iPhone, no one carried phones.
+And before the iPhone, no one carried phones.

 The creators of these life changing inventions had to create completely new thoughts based off of something they thought about from the future perspective.

-You’ve done this many times in your life without realizing it.
+In fact, you’ve done this many times in your life without realizing it.

 You learned to walk and drive.
 You may have gone to college or possibly started your own business.